 Sampling Procedures:

 3.3.1.a.
 Personnel will normally conduct sampling in accordance with smolt monitoring program guidelines recommended by the PSMFC.
 Project and SMP personnel may occasionally alter sampling guidelines if fish research activities require it.
 Normal alterations of sampling guidelines are to adjust the number of fish sampled to meet approved research needs or to minimize the handling of fish during warm water temperature periods.
+In 2020, the McNary bypass system will begin operations on March 1 and screens will be installed in at least the first three available priority units.
+Additional units may be screened before April 6 if maintenance schedules allow.
+Sampling during the 2020 early start-up will occur every-other-day.

 3.3.1.b.
 Electronic counting tunnels count sampled fish and staff verify and adjust the counts by hand counts.
 Staff will base all fish number estimates and rates on the size of the sample of fish collected.
 Staff will take samples hourly for 24-hours every-other-day.
 Project biologists will coordinate with SMP personnel to set sample rates.

 3.3.1.c.
 SMP and project personnel will take and use species composition and weight samples to determine loading densities for raceways (if fish are being collected for research needs).
 Project personnel will keep a running total of hourly estimates of fish numbers and raceway totals.
-Daily samples for monitoring descaling will include a minimum of 100 fish of the dominant group(s) for which descaling information is recorded.
+Samples for monitoring descaling will include a minimum of 100 fish of the dominant group(s) for which descaling information is recorded.
 SMP and project personnel will monitor descaling every-other-day for facility operations.
 SMP and project personnel may conduct full sample descaling instead of 100 fish subsamples as long as it does not adversely affect other facility operations.

 Comments: